Bruno-RW/cantinho-moda-back/README.md

 Not available yet.

 # CREATE YOUR OWN
-To run the application you have to rename the ".env" file to ".env.local".
-This file will contain the environment variables which are the ones below:
+To run the application open the ".env" file and add the values to the variables below:

 ## Supabase
 (Any PostreSQL database with the Prisma ORM for this project)